EU sanctions Skripal suspects, Russia calls move groundless

 The Russians targeted are the first names to be added to a new EU mechanism to punish chemical weapons attacks using banned munitions, regardless of nationality.

+Washington’s disarmament ambassador in Geneva, Robert Wood, said Russia had also failed to comply with the Chemical Weapons Convention despite it having declared early last year that it had destroyed its stockpiles of chemical weapons.

+“The United States urges Russia to meet and fulfill all of its CWC obligations,” Wood told the U.N.-sponsored Conference on Disarmament.

-Reporting by Tom Balmforth and Andrew Osborn; Editing by Maria Kiselyova and Andrew Cawthorne
+Reporting by Robin Emmott and Tom Balmforth; Additional reporting by Stephanie Nebehay in Geneva, Guy Falconbridge in London and Andrew Osborn in Moscow; Editing by Maria Kiselyova and Andrew Cawthorne